TOBET Seminar and Talk Topics

 True Christian Humanism: TOB’s Balance

-TOB and Prayer Life—St. John of the Cross influenced St. John Paul in a profound way.
+TOB and Prayer Life—St. John of the Cross influenced St. John Paul II in a profound way.
 This talk relates John of the Cross’ mysticism with John Paul’s TOB.
 This challenging spirituality is then brought down to an accessible level for growth in one’s prayer life.

 TOB and the “Catholic AND’s”—The breathtaking perspective of TOB forms a holistic mosaic of the Catholic faith.
 So often, we think that God only has the power, but God wants our cooperation, and all of us, Body AND Soul, Reason AND Faith.
 This talk elaborates and changes lives by its sheer, immense vision.
-For more mature teens and adults.